 Combining the known residential and unknown non-residential trash generation rates, the City will not achieve the 8.6 pounds per day level of service threshold articulated by the Comprehensive Plan.
-However, in light of the fact, the solid waste stream originating from the City is properly managed, the idea of attempting to achieve what may be a high LOS standard is somewhat ludicrous.
 Less trash generation is generally considered to be a positive attribute.
 The 8.6 pounds per day per capita cited in the City Plan was carried over from the County Comprehensive Plan.
 Within unincorporated Volusia County, there are many different land uses and each is associated with different trash generation rates.
 The dominant land use within the City is residential; however, the City land use base is diversifying.
 In addition, no recycling and greater trash hauling volumes through a single hauler suggest maintaining the existing LOS threshold would be appropriate.

 The first table below (Table 1.1) illustrates the existing Comprehensive Plan solid waste stream LOS.
-Table 1.2 serves as a 5 year projection of the solid waste stream as the population within the City grows.
+Table 1.2 serves as a 5-year projection of the solid waste stream as the population within the City grows.